3GPP-Like GBSM THz Channel Characterization, Modeling, and Simulation Based on Experimental Observations: THZ CHANNEL MODEL and SIMULATION IMPLEMENTATION FRAMEWORK

+Finally, to investigate the performance of the THz communication system, we evaluate the channel capacity of THz communication systems in both the indoor office and UMi scenarios by the proposed framework, and the 3GPP model is used for reference.
 The simulated communication links are operating at 100 $\rm{GHz}$ in the indoor office and 132 $\rm{GHz}$ in the UMi scenario with 16 $\times$ 16 omnidirectional antennas BS and 2 $\times$ 2 omnidirectional antennas MUs.
 The numbers of BS and MUs antenna refer to \cite{r26}.
 The details of parameters are shown in Table \ref{Table 3}.
-The channel capacity defined as maximal achievable transmission rate is calculated by:
+The channel capacity defined as the maximal achievable transmission rate is calculated by: